 University of the Highlands and Islands students who have been confirmed as eligible for an award, and exiting the programme by the relevant Exam Board, will be invited to attend a graduation ceremony of their choosing.
 Alternatively, students may choose not to attend any ceremony, and to graduate in absentia.

-Graduands will be notified of their eligible award, via email and letter, at the end of June/early July and will be asked to complete a short online form, where they can confirm their preferred name for their certificate, the address to which it should be posted, and whether they would prefer it printed in English or Gaelic.
+Graduands will be notified of their eligible award, via email, at the end of June/early July and will be asked to complete a short online form, where they can confirm their preferred name for their certificate, the address to which it should be posted, and whether they would prefer it printed in English or Gaelic.
 Certificates cannot be issued until this has been completed.
-Certificates will be issued following completion of the online form and endorsement of award by the Academic Council, which this year will be on 30 July 2017.
+Certificates will be issued following completion of the online form and endorsement of award by the Academic Council, which this year will be on 30 July 2018.

 Graduands will be provided with a schedule of graduation ceremonies and asked to confirm at which ceremony and location they wish to graduate.
 The selected academic partner will then be in touch directly, nearer the graduation date, to confirm the arrangements and details of the day.